CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20-fabric/assets/neepmeat/neepmeat/guide/zh_cn/articles/thord/thord.md

 ```
 # Push the numbers 1, 2, 3 and 4 to the stack,
-# Add them all together and print测试
+# Add them all together and print
 1 2 3 4 + + + .
 ```